18th July, 2022

 Overexposure to ultraviolet (UV) light is the main cause of non-melanoma skin cancer.
 UV light comes from the sun, as well as from artificial tanning sunbeds and sunlamps.

 As an outdoor worker, it is hard to completely avoid the sun when it's out.
-But you can take steps to protect your skin and avoid over-exposure.
-This will lower your risks from some of the more harmful effects.
+But you can take steps to protect your skin, prevent over-exposure, and lower your risks from some of the more harmful effects of the sun.

 Get the sun protection toolbox talk to raise awareness of the risks of sun exposure.

-You're at work.
-You might be doing a really intense physical task, which is hard enough in a cool environment.
-Add extra heat to the mix your going to get hot and sweaty.
-You might need to wear extra PPE to protect you from other hazards of the job.
-It might prevent you from sweating properly and cooling off.
+At work, you might be doing an intense physical task, which is hard enough in a cool environment.
+Add extra heat to the mix, and you will get hot and sweaty.
+You might need to wear extra PPE to protect you from other hazards, and it might prevent you from sweating properly and cooling off.

 Heat stress occurs when the body's means of controlling its internal temperature starts to fail.
 As well as air temperature, factors such as work rate, humidity and clothing worn while working may lead to heat stress.
 Therefore it may not be obvious to someone passing through the workplace that there is a risk of heat stress.

-And heat stress can be serious.
-It can make you feel unwell, lack concentration, get muscle cramps, faint.
+Heat stress can be serious.
+It can make you feel unwell, lack concentration, get muscle cramps, and faint.
 You can develop heat exhaustion, feeling tired and sick, get a headache and feel clammy.
-At its most serious, heat stroke can bring confusion, convulsions, loss of consciousness and can even be fatal.
+At its most serious, heat stress can lead to heatstroke, with confusion, convulsions, and loss of consciousness.
+Heatstroke can even be fatal.

 If you are working outside in the heat, you can take steps to minimise the risk of heat stress and keep cool.
 Here are some top tips: